programble/proxos/doc/Memory.h.md

 ## `void *Memory_allocate(u32 size)`

-This function allocates a block of memory of size `size` on the heap.
+Allocates a block of memory of size `size` on the heap.

 Memory is allocated on a first-fit basis.
 The first free memory block